Corasinth/SudokuBoard/README.md

 ### Controls

 These are the controls that are active in each layer.
 It's ok if you don't learn all of these right away.
 Once you get a sense of the pattern, they'll be easy to remember.
-Just use this section as an introduction and a refrence guide.
+Just use this section as an introduction and a reference guide.

 In each layer, the arrow/WASD keys can be used to move one cell in any direction.
 However, in both the `Navigation` and `Set-Coordinates` layer, using these single-cell navigation keys will automatically send you back to the `Entry` layer.
 This is to make it easier to swap between the layers, and make the experiance of using the script at high speed more comfortable.